gsgautham98/cmb-progalg/README.md

 Project codes being updated in the _project_ folder.

-Project report will be uploaded by the morning of 25 January.
+Project report draft uploaded.
+Two sections to be updated.